arangodb/docs/3.11/graphs-enterprise-graphs-management.md

   - `satellites` (array, optional):
     An array of collection names that is used to create [SatelliteCollections](satellites.html) for an EnterpriseGraph.
+    For enterprise graphs, its value must be an array.
+An empty array is accepted, but no other values such as strings or `null` are accepted.
     Each array element must be a string and a valid collection name.
     The collection type cannot be modified later.